bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/importing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The Axon Ivy Designer can import several demo projects, which are
-provided from our maven repository (internet connection needed).
+provided from our Market (internet connection needed).
 Those
 demo projects are in the Axon Ivy Archive (\*.iar) format and can be imported
-with the help of the *Sample* icon on the welcome page.
+with the help of the :ref:`|ivy| Market <market>` or the *Axon Ivy Projects* link on the welcome page.

-Following projects are available for the Designer:
+The following projects are available for |ivy-designer|:

 .. table:: Demo projects for the Designer.